 Wolves began to decline from the 1960s and at the end of the 1964-1965 season were relegated from the first division.
 However it was not long before Wolves reclaimed promotion to the top flight.

 After winning a few League Cups, Wolves declined sharply and since 1984 have spent just one season in the English top flight.
-That was in the English Premier League in the 2003-2004 season but they were relegated at the end of that campaign and have since not appeared in the English top division again.
+That was in the English Premier League in the 2003-2004 season but they were relegated at the end of that campaign.
+Wolves have since returned to the top flight, enjoying a fruitful period under Nuno Espirito Santo including European qualification.

 Wolverhampton Wanderers play their home matches at the Molineux Stadium, which can host a crowd of 28,525.
 They bear the nicknames Wolves and The Wanderers.